dekoza/mtgpl/WAR.rst

    Zombie tokens you control have trample.

-:mtgtip:`Finale of Promise<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/1/811b2dda-e1b7-4a46-83cc-5cdc17554836.jpg?1557576690|https://scryfall.com/card/war/127/finale-of-promise?utm_source=api>`
+:mtgtip:`Finale of Promise<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/1/811b2dda-e1b7-4a46-83cc-5cdc17554836.jpg?1651525823|https://scryfall.com/card/war/127/finale-of-promise?utm_source=api>`
    You may cast up to one target instant card and/or up to one target sorcery card from your graveyard each with mana value X or less without paying their mana costs.
-If a spell cast this way would be put into your graveyard this turn, exile it instead.
+If a spell cast this way would be put into your graveyard, exile it instead.
 If X is 10 or more, copy each of those spells twice.
 You may choose new targets for the copies.

 :mtgtip:`Goblin Assailant<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/4/e41acc81-7c22-4b59-97b8-54473623db6f.jpg?1557576697|https://scryfall.com/card/war/128/goblin-assailant?utm_source=api>`